Peace and Justice (Norway): Views and policies

-The party has positioned itself as pacifist and is critical of Norwegian military aid to Ukraine.
-It is anti-Zionist and supports boycotts of Israel, claiming that Israel contributes to Islamophobia through its relationship with Palestine.
-It is also against economic sanctions on Venezuela, Syria and Iran and wants to give asylum to Edward Snowden and other whistleblowers.
+The party has positioned itself as pacifist and opposes Norwegian military aid to Ukraine.
+It asserts that Russia’s war was triggered by NATO's goal of taking Ukraine as a member, and can be stopped by abandoning this goal.

+It supports boycotts of Israel, which it sees as an apartheid state, arguing that Israel is racist and contributes to Islamophobia and makes false claims about antisemitism against its critics.

+It wants to give asylum to Edward Snowden and other whistleblowers.

 It opposes the EU, EEA, NATO and other "undemocratic supranational bodies" and believes that free immigration from the EU leads to social dumping.
 It is against American military bases in Norway and claims that slimming down the military budget can finance welfare benefits such as free dental care, free kindergarten and after-school care, free school meals and all sports and cultural activities for children and young people.

 It wants to close down the Norwegian Police Security Service and Norwegian Intelligence Service.
 It is against oil exploration and believes that renewable energy can only be built where this does not conflict with nature conservation.
 It wants the Sámi Parliament to be given the right of veto against all encroachments on nature in traditional Sámi lands.

-The party has been accused of adopting a rhetoric that aligns closely with Russia’s justifications for its invasion of Ukraine.
+The party has been accused of adopting a rhetoric that aligns closely with Russia's justifications for its invasion of Ukraine.
 Peace and Justice has drawn sharp criticism from across the Norwegian political spectrum, including accusations of operating as a de facto conduit for Russian disinformation operations in Norway.
-Critics argue that the party’s messaging serves to undermine Western unity and public support for Ukraine by promoting false equivalences and relativizing Russia’s aggression.
+Critics argue that the party's messaging serves to undermine Western unity and public support for Ukraine by promoting false equivalences and relativizing Russia's aggression.
 Numerous political commentators and members of parliament have accused Peace and Justice of acting as a mouthpiece for Russian interests.
 Jørn Sund-Henriksen, the leader of the Norwegian-Ukrainian friendship association, characterizes the party as a Russian proxy operating within the framework of hybrid warfare.
 He argues that its messaging, activities, funding, and use of Russian disinformation align with known Russian intelligence strategies aimed at eroding public trust, destabilizing democratic institutions, and weakening support for Ukraine.

 Mulonda Rashidi, the leader of FOR's youth party, Young Anti-Imperialism, has expressed support for North Korea, which he described as "one of the freest and most democratic countries in the world."

 The party has received praise from the neo-Nazi organization Vigrid.